-- Establish a Bluetooth connection with the CRD3301 cradle and transmit barcode data as serial data to the RS232 port of the CRD3301. - Establish a Bluetooth connection with the CRD3301 cradle and transmit barcode data as keyboard data to the USB-HID port of the CRD3301. - Making the OPR3301 connectable (as slave) to allow a remote device to connect with your OPR3301 and allow the transmission of its barcode data using the Serial Port Profile (SPP) to an (outgoing) Bluetooth virtual COM port. - Making the OPR3301 connectable (as slave) as a Bluetooth keyboard to allow the remote device to connect with your OPR3301 and transmit its barcode data using the Human Interface Device (HID) profile as a Bluetooth keyboard. - Make the OPR3301 connect to a remote device (as master) and transmit its barcode data using the Serial Port Profile (SPP) to a (incoming) Bluetooth virtual COM port. - Automatic reconnection to a paired remote device (as master) to quickly reestablish a lost Bluetooth keyboard or serial connection. - Opticon Universal menu book support to configure barcode decoders, pre- and suffixes, change the Bluetooth configurations - Configuration of the OPR3301 by using Opticon serial commands. - Storing of barcodes in memory when not connected (batch mode). - Software upgrading by Bluetooth (SPP profile) using the CRD-3301 cradle or a third party Bluetooth dongle. - Application RFJ3553x can also be loaded and run on the OPN2002.
+- Establish a Bluetooth connection with the CRD3301 cradle and transmit barcode data as serial data to the RS232 port of the CRD3301. - Establish a Bluetooth connection with the CRD3301 cradle and transmit barcode data as keyboard data to the USB-HID port of the CRD3301. - Making the OPR3301 connectable (as slave) to allow a remote device to connect with your OPR3301 and allow the transmission of its barcode data using the Serial Port Profile (SPP) to an (outgoing) Bluetooth virtual COM port. - Making the OPR3301 connectable (as slave) as a Bluetooth keyboard to allow the remote device to connect with your OPR3301 and transmit its barcode data using the Human Interface Device (HID) profile as a Bluetooth keyboard. - iPhone/iPad compatibility - Make the OPR3301 connect to a remote device (as master) and transmit its barcode data using the Serial Port Profile (SPP) to a (incoming) Bluetooth virtual COM port. - Automatic reconnection to a paired remote device (as master) to quickly reestablish a lost Bluetooth keyboard or serial connection. - Opticon Universal menu book support to configure barcode decoders, pre- and suffixes, change the Bluetooth configurations - Configuration of the OPR3301 by using Opticon serial commands. - Storing of barcodes in memory when not connected (batch mode). - Software upgrading by Bluetooth (SPP profile) using the CRD-3301 cradle or a third party Bluetooth dongle.

-1 Getting started
+Getting started